-As we leave March behind, we find that spring flowers have started to bloom, the days are getting longer and winter's chill is fading away.
+As we leave March behind, spring flowers have started to bloom, the days are getting longer, and winter's chill is fading away.
 Do you still need more reasons to celebrate?
 We've created an April calendar full of holidays and other quirky reasons to make your month a little bit happier.

 01 of 30